tjohn07/us_census_income/README.md

 ## <a name="planning"></a>Project Planning and Methodology

-For this study I began by examining the data and preparing for modeling.
+For this study I began by examining the data and preparing for binary classification modeling.
 At first glance it appeared to be a very complete data set.
 Closer analysis revealed that many columns were missing 50% or more of values.
 This is because the US census will fill a blank with ‘Not in universe’ if a question is not asked.
-For example, I ended up opting not to use state of residence because about 50% of these fields were listed as ‘Not in universe.
+For example, I ended up opting not to use state of residence because about 50% of these fields were listed as ‘Not in universe.'
+Which such a significant number of fields missing, I was unable to reliably impute missing values and opted to remove these features from the dataset for modeling.

 Moving onto feature engineering, the data contained several categorical features.
 For features that could be justified as ordinal in nature, such as level of education, I encoded the features.
 For features that could be considered to be ordinal, such as race, I used sparse matrices to create a column for each category, with each field containing either a 0 or a 1.